 The Polar Bears seem to have even more room than the lions and I think there’s only two of them.
 But I could be wrong.
 The Polar bears attract a lot of attention as they are an animal rarely seen in the UK.
 They are actually very interesting to watch.
-One spent most of the time looking like it was going to dive in the water, but never did.
-The other bear kept hassling his friend but his friend didn’t want hassling.
+One spent most of the time looking like it was going to dive in the water but never did.
+The other bear kept hassling his friend but his friend didn’t want to be hassled.
 I could have stayed here for ages this year watching but Jamie wanted to find whatever was waiting ahead.

 Head into Africa

 This area has been changed a lot recently.
 They have mostly made it feel like all the African animals are together in one large enclosure.
 There are rhinos here now but we are yet to see them.
 The Giraffes now have a lot more space.
-We passed them when someone was having one of their giraffe experiences which was entertaining to watch.
+We passed them when someone was having one of their giraffe experiences which were entertaining to watch.
 You can also spot zebra, Ostrich and a few animals I hadn’t heard of such as an Addax.